jeehay-park/TIL/Base64.md

 Make sure to replace `'your-session-key'` with your actual session key and `'Hello, World!'` with your desired JSON data.

 Note that `btoa()` is a built-in JavaScript function that encodes a string to Base64.
 It is not specific to React or `crypto-js`.

+# Base64
+Base64 is a binary-to-text encoding scheme that converts binary data into a sequence of printable ASCII characters.
+It is commonly used to encode binary data, such as images, audio files, and other types of files, into a text format that can be safely transmitted over protocols that handle only text data, such as email or HTTP.

+In Base64 encoding, each group of three bytes from the original binary data is represented by four characters from the Base64 alphabet.
+These characters are typically letters (both uppercase and lowercase), digits, and two additional symbols, often "+" and "/".
+The "=" character is used as padding at the end of the encoded data if the input length is not a multiple of three bytes.

+Base64 encoding is not a method of encryption or compression; it is simply a way to represent binary data as text.
+Decoding Base64-encoded data reverses the process, converting the text back into its original binary form.

+Base64 encoding is widely used in various applications, including:

+1. Email attachments: Binary files such as images or documents are encoded in Base64 format to be included as text within email messages.
+2. Data transmission: Binary data is encoded in Base64 before transmission over protocols like HTTP or FTP that do not support binary data directly.
+3. Data storage: Base64-encoded data can be stored in text-based data formats, databases, or configuration files.
+4. Web development: Base64-encoded images can be embedded directly into HTML, CSS, or JavaScript code as data URLs.

+Overall, Base64 encoding provides a convenient way to represent binary data as text, making it suitable for various applications that involve the exchange or storage of binary data in text-based environments.